 This radiator from Honeywell is designed to provide extra heat while conserving energy.
 Using its EnergySmart technology, it promises steady, quiet, and energy efficient heating.
 Digital controls let you adjust the heat to one of three settings, and there’s an automatic timer you can set to go off between 1-12 hours, so it doesn’t run beyond the time you need it.
 Another cool feature of this heater is that it comes equipped with an indicator letting you how much energy is being used at any time.

 It measures 24.5 x 9.06 x 13.74 inches, and it looks much like a traditional radiator.
 It’s mounted on wheels and comes with a built-in handle, so it’s also easy to move from room to room.
 It comes with a 3-year warranty, and customers say it heats up quickly, warms rooms well and is nice and quiet too.
+Don't get stuck with a company you don't like.
+Check out the electricity plans in Houston offered at APG&E, the number one provider in the city.

 If you’re looking for a discreet and powerful space heater that won’t get in the way, a baseboard heater is probably the way to go.
 Many baseboard models require hardwiring, but not the Optimus.
 At 30 x 6 x 10 inches and weighing just six pounds, it’s fully portable and even has a built-in handle so you can move it from room to room.
 This would be perfect for tucking up against the wall in a cold corner bedroom, a chilly basement, or a bathroom —anywhere where you want to maximize your space.